Arrowhead Stadium: Soccer

-With the formation of Major League Soccer in 1996, Arrowhead Stadium became home to the Kansas City Wiz.
+With the formation of Major League Soccer in 1996, Arrowhead Stadium became home to the Kansas City Wiz, now known as Sporting Kansas City.
 After the 1996 season, the team was renamed the Wizards.
 They left after the 2007 season, after being sold by the Hunt Family to On Goal, LLC, once their lease ended.
 This was also beneficial so that construction work on Arrowhead Stadium's renovation could take place during the NFL off-season.
-The Wizards moved to CommunityAmerica Ballpark in 2008 and did not return to Arrowhead except for one friendly.
+The Wizards moved to CommunityAmerica Ballpark, now known as Legends Field, in 2008 and did not return to Arrowhead except for one friendly.

-That friendly was played on July 25, 2010, the Kansas City Wizards faced Manchester United at Arrowhead Stadium for the English team's third preseason friendly in America during 2011.
+That friendly was played on July 25, 2010; the Wizards faced Manchester United at Arrowhead Stadium for the English team's third preseason friendly in America during 2011.
 Due to ticket demand, they could not play the game at their new home stadium, CommunityAmerica Ballpark.
 The match ended with Kansas City winning 2-1 with Dimitar Berbatov scoring the only goal for Manchester United on a penalty kick.

-The stadium has hosted one US Men's National Team match and three Women's National Team matches.
+The stadium has hosted two US Men's National Team matches and three Women's National Team matches.

+Arrowhead hosted MLS teams Sporting Kansas City and Inter Miami in a 2–3 victory for the later on April 13, 2024 to accommodate for the large demand for tickets to see Inter Miami player Lionel Messi.
+It was Sporting's first game at the stadium since 2010 and attracted a crowd of 72,610, the fourth highest attended MLS event.

 2026 FIFA World Cup

 Arrowhead Stadium was chosen as one of the 16 venues that will host games during the 2026 FIFA World Cup, which will be hosted jointly by the United States, Canada and Mexico.
 The stadium will require renovations.
 Kansas City, Missouri mayor Quinton Lucas estimated the cost of the necessary renovations at $50 million.
+The stadium will host six matches, including four group stage matches, one Round of 32 match, and one quarterfinal match.